davidgozalo/ih_datamadpt0420_final_project/README.md

     - pipeline procedures
         - assigning every person to a segment
         - define portfolio classes
-        - assign a portfolio to each segment
+        - assign a portfolio class to each segment
         - for each customer, depending on speficic data (e.g. ammount+ selecting criteria), select the specific assets that will conform the portfolio
     - delivery
         - output: a summary of segments and portfolios or a one customer recommendation